alythobani/obsidian-callout-commands/README.md

 ## Commands provided

-1. **Wrap lines in [X] callout** (bug, info, warning, question, tip, quote, etc.)
+1. **Wrap lines in [X] callout**
 2. **Remove callout from selected lines**

-One `Wrap lines in [X] callout` command will be provided for each callout type, so that you can assign separate hotkeys for each of your favorite callouts.
+One `Wrap lines in [X] callout` command is provided for each callout type (bug, info, warning, question, tip, quote, etc.), so that you can assign separate hotkeys for each of your favorite callouts.

 ## Usage

-### Inserting a fresh callout block
+### Inserting a fresh callout block / wrapping the current line

 To insert a fresh callout block of your choice, simply run `Wrap lines in [X] callout` on a blank line.
+If the current line is not blank and nothing is selected, the current line will be included in the callout.

 ### Turning selected lines of text into a callout